jwschroeder3/enricherator/README.md

 Rscript $SRCDIR/R/get_contrasts.R \
     --data_file enricherator_results/data.RData \
     --samples_file enricherator_results/draws/samples.csv \
-    --contrasts <contrast1>,<contrast2> \
+    --contrasts <contrast_arg> \
     --out_direc enricherator_results/contrasts \
     > enricherator_results/contrast.log \
     2> enricherator_results/contrast.err
 ```

-Note that `<contrast1>` and `<contrast2>` must be replaced with the contrasts of interest.
+Note that `<contrast_arg>` must be replaced with the contrasts of interest.
 For example, if you had three genotypes in your analysis, you could supply as the `--contrasts` argument `genoB-genoA,genoC-genoA,genoC-genoB` to perform pairwise comparisons of enrichments from genotype B to genotype A, genotype C to genotype A, and genotype C to genotype A, respectively.
 The list of contrasts can be arbitrarily long.
 The contrasts must be comma-separated with no spaces.